frankframework/frank-manual/docs/source/testing/ladybug/capture/capture.rst

    .. image:: seeRunOfCaptured.jpg

 #.
 Numbers 3 and 4 show the impact of running a captured test.
 Number 3 was the run of "sutGet" that was captured.
 Number 4 was introduced by running the captured test.
 Every execution of an adapter results in a table row.
 #.
 Go back to tab "Test".
-There is still one selected test script as shown in the previous picture.
+There is still one selected test script as shown in the picture before the last shown.
 Press "Download all" (number 2).
 #.
 A save file dialog appears allowing you to save a zip file.
 Press OK.
 #.
 Go to your Downloads folder and sort by creation date to see the downloaded file.
 #.
 Now you can safely stop the Frank!framework.
 You will be able to restore your captured scripts.